faiyaz7283/dashtam-api/docs/architecture/provider-integration-architecture.md

 ## Overview

-**Purpose**: Define how Dashtam integrates with external financial providers (Schwab, Chase, Fidelity, etc.) using hexagonal architecture patterns.
+**Purpose**: Define how Dashtam integrates with external financial providers (Schwab, Alpaca, Chase, etc.) using hexagonal architecture patterns.

 **Problem**: Financial providers have different APIs, authentication mechanisms, and data formats.
 We need:

 1. **Provider abstraction**: Single interface for all providers (hexagonal adapter pattern)
+2. **Auth-agnostic design**: Same interface regardless of auth type (OAuth, API Key, etc.)
-2. **Credential security**: Encrypted storage of sensitive tokens
+3. **Credential security**: Encrypted storage of sensitive tokens/keys
-3. **Multi-provider support**: Users can connect multiple providers
+4. **Multi-provider support**: Users can connect multiple providers
-4. **Multi-account support**: Each provider connection can have multiple accounts
+5. **Multi-account support**: Each provider connection can have multiple accounts

-**Solution**: Define a `ProviderProtocol` in the domain layer (port), implement provider-specific adapters in infrastructure layer.
+**Solution**: Define an **auth-agnostic** `ProviderProtocol` in the domain layer (port), implement provider-specific adapters in infrastructure layer.
+OAuth-specific operations use an extended `OAuthProviderProtocol` with capability checking.

 ---